erikj/presentations/esip-2013-responsive/slides/catalog.md

 !SLIDE incremental
 # Field Catalog 2 Goals

-## use contemporary technologies and techniques

-- Field Catalog shouldn't look old and dated
-- off-load heavy lifting to third-party libraries and frameworks where possible
-  - don't reinvent the wheel
-  - lots of smart and talented folks have done this before and well

-!SLIDE incremental
-# Field Catalog 2 Goals

 ## DRY: Don't Repeat Yourself

 - avoid writing new interface for every device form factor